-Micro- Credentials
+Micro-Credentials

-TNTP found that public schools invest heavily in teacher professional development that has little or limited direct impact on teacher practice.
+The New Teacher Project (TNTP) research discovered that public schools invest heavily in teacher professional learning that has little or limited direct impact on teacher practice.
 BCPS intends to maximize fidelity of implementation and impact of professional learning through the implementation and development of micro-credentialing.
-According to research, micro-credentials are a competency-based form of professional development and can include the following:
+According to research, micro-credentials are a competency-based form of professional learning and can include the following: